Frenkie de Jong: Style of play

 De Jong's vision has been praised alongside his ability to dribble in narrow spaces, control over possession, and decisive passing.
 A natural dribbler, De Jong has the highest dribbling success of all players to participate in all competitions, during his last season with Ajax.
-An extraordinary game-reader, he often makes offensive runs through the middle.

 His other attributes include a penchant for long cross-field passes, creating space, and absorbing attacking pressure.
 His close control, accuracy, work rate, and movement has drawn comparisons with Andrés Iniesta and Johan Cruyff.
 At Barcelona, he has primarily played on either side of a three-man central midfield.
-This has led experts and former players to regard him as a player with "Barca DNA" who was "born to play for Barcelona."
+This has led experts and former players to regard him as a player with "Barca DNA" who was "born to play for Barcelona".

 Personal life

 Since he started playing professionally, De Jong has chosen 21 on his shirt as a tribute to his grandfather who was born on 21 April.

 De Jong met his wife Mikky Kiemeney in high school and they have been together since 2014.
 The couple became engaged in July 2022, and married in May 2024.
-The couple has two sons, Miles de Jong, born on 21 November 2023, and Mason de Jong, born on 21 August 2025.
+The couple have two sons.